Symptoms of anal cancer can include bleeding, bowel changes and severe itching (pruritus).

 They can also be symptoms for other conditions such as piles (haemorrhoids), but it's important to see your doctor.

-The most common symptom is bleeding from the back passage (rectal bleeding).
-Nearly half of all people diagnosed with anal cancer have had rectal bleeding or blood in their poo (stools).
+The most common symptom of anal cancer is bleeding from the back passage (rectal bleeding).
+You might notice this as blood in your poo.

 You might have pain around your anal area.
 Together with bleeding, this may be confused with piles.

 Sensation of a lump

-1 in 3 people (30%) feel the sensation of a lump around their anus.
+You might feel the sensation of a lump around your anus.

 Mucus from your back passage

 You may notice you have difficulty controlling your bowels (faecal incontinence).
 This might mean you poo more frequently or you find that it is looser.

 You might have no symptoms at all.
-1 in 5 people (20%) diagnosed with anal cancer don’t have any symptoms.
+20 out of 100 people (20%) diagnosed with anal cancer don’t have any symptoms.